mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 To use the Mendix Data Hub a license is required.
 {{% /alert %}}

+## 2. The Data Hub API

-The [DataHubAPI](https://platformcore.pages.rnd.mendix.com/datahub-spec/datahub.html#/) ??post the final API link here?? is an Open API (formerly Swagger) specification which contains all the APIs for the operations that are available:
+The [DataHubAPI](http://datahub-spec.s3-website.eu-central-1.amazonaws.com) is an Open API (formerly Swagger) specification which contains all the APIs for the operations that are currently available which include the following:

 * Registration
 * Search

-* Consume
+You can access the API at: http://datahub-spec.s3-website.eu-central-1.amazonaws.com.

+{{% alert type="info" %}}
 To access the API, authorization is required.
 Mendix users must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](#generatepat).
+{{% /alert %}}

-## 2. Generating your Personal Access Token {#generatepat}
+## 3. Generating your Personal Access Token {#generatepat}

-For every request that is made to the Data Hub API ??is it for every request or is this not relevant.??, you must include a PAT which will be exchanged with the relevant API key to enable access.
+For every request that is made to the Data Hub API, you must include a personal access token which will be exchanged with the required API key for accessing your organization's Data Hub.

 Mendix users (with a registered account) can obtain the necessary PAT using the Mendix **Warden** app by following these steps:

-1. You can access the **Warden** app at: https://warden.mendix.com/
+1. You can access the **Warden** app at: https://warden.mendix.com/.

 2. When you are prompted, enter your login and password.
 This will take you to the Warden Home page:

    ![Warden Home Screen](attachments/dta-hub-apis/warden-home-screen.png)

-3. To create a new personal access token, click **Add** to see the **Create a Personal Access Token** screen.
+3. To create a new personal access token, click **Add** to go to the **Create a Personal Access Token** screen.

 4. Enter a **Name** for the token.
+This name will be used when generated tokens are listed on the Warden home screen - which will also identify which tokens are being used.

-5. For the **Select scopes this token grants access to**, for Data Hub, check both the **mx:datahub:services:read** and **mx:datahub:services:write**:
+5. For the **Select scopes that can be used with this token:** under Data Hub, check both the **mx:datahub:services:read** and **mx:datahub:services:write**:

    ![create token home](attachments/dta-hub-apis/create-pat-token.png)